 Except for tanks and weights, I travel with my own gear.
-This way I know the wetsuits fit, the gear serviced and is working, and I am familiar with my equipment.
-This last one is critical if I am in an emergency situation; I do not want to be fumbling with my dive gear in 80 feet of water because of a lack of familiarity.
+This way I know my wetsuit fits, the gear serviced, and I know where everything is.
+Being familiar with my gear is critical if I am ever in an emergency situation; I cannot afford to fumble with my dive gear if I am dealing with an issue in 80 feet of water.

 Underwater Worlds I have Explored